 Traditional Partial Dentures

-If you have some natural teeth remaining in an arch, Dr. Priya may recommend partial dentures.
+If you have some natural teeth remaining in an arch, Dr. Paulos may recommend partial dentures.
 These appliances feature natural looking ceramic teeth fixed to a metal or acrylic base that clasps onto healthy natural teeth for support.
 Partial dentures are the most economical option for replacing missing teeth.

 Partial dentures with metal bases attach to your healthy teeth with metal clasps.
 They can be somewhat uncomfortable, and patients report a good deal of pressure from the metal clasps on their healthy teeth.
 Acrylic-based partials have no metal and feature clasps that are colored to match gum tissue, so they look natural and fit more comfortably.
 They are also flexible and put much less pressure on healthy teeth.

 The most popular option in recent years, implant-supported dentures provide a stable, self-supporting, long-term replacement for missing natural teeth.
-Dr. Priya surgically place small posts made of titanium called dental implants into the jaw to replace the roots of missing teeth.
+Dr. Paulos surgically place small posts made of titanium called dental implants into the jaw to replace the roots of missing teeth.
 After the jaw heals, the doctor attaches special connectors, called abutments, to the implants.
 The denture then snaps on to these abutments, providing ultimate stability and comfort.
 Implant dentures can be removed at night for cleaning, then snapped right back in the next morning.
 There is no need to cover the palate or use messy adhesives.
 If you prefer, your implant-retained denture may be fixed, meaning non-removable.

 A great advantage to implant dentures is that implants actually stimulate the bone in your jaw, keeping it from shrinking and deteriorating over time.
 Since the jaw does not shrink, there is no need to come back for re-lining to keep dentures fitting comfortably.
 Because implants are surgically placed in the jawbone, good bone density is a prerequisite.
 Patients with poor bone density in the jaw may have to undergo a bone graft before they are eligible for implant dentures.